nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   </tr>
 </table>

-In Vim, pressing `h` moves you to the left, but in Vimification, pressing `h` would move you back to the task list (and hence clear out the right-side panel!).
+In Vim, pressing `h` moves the cursor to the left.
+In Vimification, however, pressing `h` will move the cursor back to the task list, and hence clearing the details displayed in the right-side panel.

 <table>
   <tr>